Dynamic-Book/DyboHardware/README.md

 - **Processor.** Recommendations for ARM-based processors suitable for educational tasks.
 - **Memory.** Optimal RAM configurations for efficient multitasking and performance.
 - **Storage.** Suitable storage solutions (e.g., eMMC, SD cards) to ensure sufficient space for educational applications and data.
-- **Display.** Specifications for high-resolution touchscreens that support stylus input.
+- **Display.** Specifications for high-resolution and affordable touchscreens that support stylus input.
+4096 levels of sensitivity to pressure is likely unnecessary.
-- **Battery/.** Guidelines for selecting durable, long-lasting batteries that support extended use.
+- **Battery.** Durable, long-lasting cylindrical batteries.

 ### Rapid Prototyping Using Off-the-Shelf Components
 _The Interim Dybo_